 In 2001, the Ministry of Labour signed a Memorandum of Understanding with the United Nations Development Fund for Women (UNIFEM), agreeing to participate in the Empowering Women Migrant Workers in Asia programme and to initiate new regulations with the support and cooperation of UNIFEM.
-This programme covered Nepal, Indonesia, and the Philippines as origin countries and Jordan as a destination country.
+This programme covered Nepal, Indonesia, and the Philippines as countries of origin and Jordan as a country of destination.

-¿ The employer agrees to provide the worker with meals, clothing, accommodation, and medical care.
+- The employer agrees to provide the worker with food, lodging, clothing, and medical care.

-¿ The employer must not place any restrictions on the worker's ability to communicate with people outside the household.
+- The employer must not place any restrictions on the worker's ability to communicate with people outside the household.

 Migrant domestic workers in Jordan

-The Special Working Contract was the result of consensus among the relevant stakeholders.
-A steering committee composed of representatives from Government agencies, women¿s organizations, UNIFEM, and the Embassies of Sri Lanka and the Philippines negotiated the provisions.
+A steering committee (composed of representatives from Government agencies, women organizations, UNIFEM, and the Embassies of Sri Lanka and the Philippines) negotiated the provisions of the contract.